ajayvarghese2000/Cloud-Server/README.md

 Here you can change/add variables to the uvicorn instance.

 `host` Allows you to bing the server to an IP address, `0.0.0.0` binds the server to all available IP's.

 `port` Allows you to select what port to bind the server to.

-`workers` Allows you to create multiple instances of the server to handel load management.
+`workers` Allows you to create multiple instances of the server to handle load management.

 For a full list of available options refer to the [uvicorn deployment docs](https://www.uvicorn.org/deployment/)